Targets & Scope

 Custom Headers

-Add one or more arbitrary request headers.
-Use this for non-standard authentication schemes or to pass additional context the application requires.
+Add one or more arbitrary request headers for non-standard authentication schemes.

 Login-Based Auth